SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 }
 ```

-We now have a weight associated with each key/value pair.
+We have weight associated with each key/value pair.

 ### Admission and eviction policy